 Three of the essential amino acids, leucine, isoleucine and valine, are called branched-chain amino acids (BCAA).
 They're considered nutritionally essential because they can't be created by the human body.
 These nutrients are obtained from food such as meat, legumes and dairy products, and they're very popular among strength trainers and athletes, in addition to having specific medical uses.

 Since it may not be possible to get adequate quantities of BCAAs in one's diet, there are branched chain amino acids supplements that can help supply the body with the BCAAs it needs for optimal health.
 All Star Health offers a wide selection of branch-chain amino acids from leading dietary supplement manufacturers.

 Health Benefits of Branched-Chain Amino Acids

-Branched-chain amino acid supplements are available in caplet, tablet, and powder form.
-Use as directed.
-Consult your physician before taking a BCAA supplement.
+BCAA supplements are available in tablets, caplets and powders.
+Use them as directed and consult your physician before starting to take a BCAA supplement.